 We are passionate about what we do at Wahgunyah Primary.
 Through hard work we have created an environment where students are valued as individuals.
 What can we offer your child?

 Modern Facilities and Equipment - Our school is extremely well resourced which enables us to provide a 1:2 ratio of iPads and laptops for all students.
 We also have more sports equipment than you can poke a stick at and two all-weather synthetic fields to play on.

 A Family Friendly Environment- In a small community, the school is such an important aspect.
 Wahgunyah Primary School has an open door policy.
 We always welcome parent participation and inclusion.
 This extends from our whole-school open mornings and celebration nights to our sporting carnivals and other extra-curricular events like the annual ride to Rutherglen.
 Everyone is welcome.
 Everyone is valued.

-A focus on Wellbeing – We have a full-time Wellbeing Coordinator who works closely with families and provides many programs such as yoga, drum therapy and a breakfast club to support our students.
+A focus on Wellbeing – We have a Wellbeing Coordinator who works closely with families and provides many programs such as yoga, drum therapy and a breakfast club to support our students.

-Specialist Lessons - Our students have access to wide variety of specialist teachers including Art, French, Science, Sport and Technology/Coding.
+Specialist Lessons - Our students have access to a wide variety of specialist teachers including Art, French, Science, Sport and Technology/Coding.

 We are proud of our school.
 If you would like more information please feel free to call me for more information or to arrange a personal tourl.
 On behalf of our staff I look forward to welcoming you and your family to our community.